cltl/NAF-4-Development/doc/NAF_discussion_document.md

 ### IRIs and name spaces for identifiers
 The goal is to make sure we use IRIs as much as possible.

-### the status attribute
-We propose to add a **status** attribute to at least the following layers:
-* term
-* entity
-* predicate
-* coref
-    * span

-It could also be added to any element to indicate more information about the provenance.

-This allows us to indicate whether a layer was manually annotated or by a system.
-Also, we can then deprecate certain elements.

-## Useful but not immediately needed for data release

 ### Multiple layers of the same layer
 NAF currently does not allow to contain multiple layers of the same information layer,